Esophageal Cancer Prevention (PDQ®)–Patient Version

 Different ways to prevent cancer are being studied.

 The esophagus is the hollow, muscular tube that moves food and liquid from the throat to the stomach.
-The wall of the esophagus is made up of several tissue layers, including mucous membrane (inner lining), muscle, and connective tissue.
+The wall of the esophagus is made up of several tissue layers, including mucous membrane, muscle, and connective tissue.
 Esophageal cancer starts in the inner lining of the esophagus and spreads outward through the other layers as it grows.

 The two most common types of esophageal cancer are named for the type of cells that become cancerous:

 Rates of esophageal cancer cases and deaths have decreased slightly over recent years.
-Men are about four times more likely than women to develop esophageal cancer, and the chance of people developing it increases with age.
+Men are about four times more likely than women to develop esophageal cancer.
+The chance of developing this disease increases with age in all racial and ethnic groups.
 White men are more likely to develop esophageal cancer and have higher death rates from it than Black men across all age groups.
-Before age 69 years, Black women are more likely to develop esophageal cancer and have higher death rates from it than White women.
-After age 69 years, the likelihood of developing esophageal cancer and dying of it are higher among White women than Black women.
+Black women are more likely to develop esophageal cancer until age 74 years, after which White women have a higher risk.
+Black women have higher death rates from this disease until age 69 years, after which White women have higher death rates.

 In the United States, rates of adenocarcinoma of the esophagus rose rapidly through the 1990s, overtaking rates of squamous cell carcinoma.
 Although the rates of squamous cell carcinoma are declining overall, they remain much higher among Black men than White men, while adenocarcinoma rates are higher among White men.